November 2024

-We have of course moved into the new tax year, with various annual allowances restored, or indeed varied in some cases.
-In our experience, it certainly been a busy start to the 2024/2025 tax year, with many clients wanting to use up their allowances early.
-Perhaps the thought of elections is focusing the mind.
+We have now reached the halfway point of the current tax year (2024/2025), with various current annual allowances restored, or varied in some cases.
+In our experience, it was a busy start to the 2024/2025 tax year, with many clients wanting to use up their allowances early.
+Perhaps the thought of the elections focused the mind.

-As we reach the first of the May bank holidays, one topic that remains high on many UK household agendas is the cost-of-living issues that persist.
+Continuing in the month of November, particularly as Christmas starts to appear on the horizon, one topic that remains high on many UK household agendas (and political agendas) is the cost-of-living issues that persist.
 One high-cost swaps itself for another: as examples, high energy costs have reduced to be replaced by high variable rate borrowing costs and residential rental prices, the latter of these being 28% higher than February 2020 according to estate agency Hamptons.
-Many are anticipating that UK house prices will reduce on average over the year ahead, although this is not guaranteed.
-To some extent, these points are just part of day-to-day living, however, 2024 is different because it is likely to be an election year.
-If anyone believes that the underlying campaigns of each party have not yet started, they soon will know that they are well underway.
-As a reminder, the last possible date for a general election is January 2025.

-It should be noted that the rise in the Bank of England base rate is good news for savers, and some savings accounts are even offering 4.5% - 5.0% pa gross plus.
-Look out for AER rates (Annual Earnings Rates) which show the real rate of interest being provided.
+It should be noted that higher interest rates are good news for savers, and some savings accounts are offering 4.5% - 5.0% pa gross plus.
+Look out for AER rates pa (Annual Earnings Rates) which show the real rate of interest being provided.
 Of course, higher interest rates are not so good for variable rate borrowers, and the days of cheap borrowing for individuals and nations are over, certainly in the shorter term.

 As you might anticipate, many financial thoughts will be UK focused; however, the world is now a small place and many of these economic factors are occurring globally, as we enter a new era of higher costs, inflation, interest rates and the like.
 Global conflicts remain constants at this time.